learn-co-curriculum/keyword-arguments-default-arguments/README.md

 # Introduction to functions

-As we can accomplish more and more with code, we will want the ability to reuse these operations.
-Functions will allow to do just that.
-They also will also give us the ability to name a sequence of operations, thus making our code expressive.
+As we learn to accomplish more and more with our code, we want the ability to reuse our code to help us solve different problems.
+Functions allow to do just that.
+They also also give us the ability to name a sequence of operations, thus making our code expressive.
 Let's see how this works, and why something like this is useful.

 ### Our problem so far